-There are probably 100’s (maybe exaggerating?) of options when it comes to swaddle blankets – but there are probably only a handful that work well for your family.
+There are probably 100’s (maybe exaggerating?) of options when it comes to swaddle blankets – but there is probably only a handful that’ll work well for your family.

 Once you can establish what is important to you in a swaddle, you will have a much easier time narrowing it down to the final RIGHT decision.